cookpad/ViewsWaiter/readme.md

 ### Use cases
-For lists views, you should listen to an unfiltered pipeline and then update the specific item from the list (and manually update your view after if required)
+For lists views, you should observe to an unfiltered pipeline and then update the specific item from the list (and manually update your view after if required)
 ```
-recipeLikePipeline.listen().subscribe { likedItem ->
+recipeLikePipeline.observe().subscribe { likedItem ->
     itemList.find{ it.id == likedItem.id}.like()
     // update recyclerview
 }
 ```

-For single items (detail views) you can listen with a specific filter, that way, you'll only listen for events targeted for that specific item
+For single items (detail views) you can observe with a specific filter, that way, you'll only observe for events targeted for that specific item
 ```
-recipeLikePipeline.filter(item.id).listen().subscribe {
+recipeLikePipeline.filter(item.id).observe().subscribe {
     item.like()
     // update view
 }